 The Executive Vice President Finance and Strategy manages the Function and serves as the Company's Chief Financial Officer.
-CGGVeritas has established a Corporate Finance Committee which meets on a monthly basis to review the Company's financial situation especially on the basis of the information provided by the respective financial committees of the Divisions.
+CGGVeritas has established a Treasury Committee which meets on a monthly basis to review the Company's financial situation.

-The Finance and Strategy Function carries out its missions according to the directives established by the Executive Committee in the Financial Security Policy and the 2010 Financial Security Objectives.
+The Finance and Strategy Function carries out its missions according to the directives established by the Executive Committee in the Financial Security Policy and the 2011 Financial Security Objectives.

-General Secretary Function
+General Secretary Function: